Jahia/open-source/README.md

 ## Community

 Over the years, Jahia has built a community of passionate users and developers.
-You can find more detauls about how Jahia is supporting the community on the [Academy](https://academy.jahia.com/community)
+You can find more details about how Jahia is supporting the community on the [Academy](https://academy.jahia.com/community)

 ### Modules development